PavolUlicny/Local-AI-Agent/README.md

 - If a classifier call errors (e.g., connection/model error), stage defaults apply:
   - Search decision errors → fall back to NO_SEARCH for that turn
   - Query filter/result filter errors → treat as NO (skip)
+  - Clarification: A "malformed output" is text that fails regex validation; this differs from an execution error/exception.
+Malformed → default token; error/exception → fallback behaviors above.
 - Context-length rebuilds are implemented for: search decision, seed generation, result relevance checks, planning, query filter, and final answer stages.
 Topic selection (context classification) does not rebuild on context errors; it proceeds without selecting a topic when needed.

 ## CLI Arguments